-Maintenance of any equipment containing refrigerants or ozone-depleting substances must be performed.
+Maintenance of any equipment containing refrigerants or ozone-depleting substances must be performed in accordance with applicable regulations.

-Asbestos Emissions -Performing maintenance activities could include equipment and components that contain asbestos-containing material, such as pipe insulation, gaskets, and flanges, walls, roofing and flooring.
-Asbestos Removal Notification must be submitted and approved by the Asbestos Technical Resource prior to any asbestos removal.
-However, if abatement of regulated asbestos containing material over the threshold quantities (160 square feet or 260 linear feet or 35 cubic feet) is planned, a renovation/demolition notification to the U.S. Environmental Protection Agency - Region 10 is required at least 10 working days prior to commencement of any demolition or renovation operations.
-A demolition notification is required prior to removal of any load-bearing member of a structure (this includes temporary tent-like structures) even if no asbestos is present.
+2. Asbestos Emissions - Performing maintenance activities could include equipment and components that contain asbestos-containing material, such as pipe insulation, gaskets, and flanges, walls, roofing and flooring.
+Electronic Form Asbestos Removal Notification must be submitted prior to any asbestos removal.
+However, if abatement of regulated asbestos containing material over the threshold quantities (160 square feet or 260 linear feet or 35 cubic feet) is planned, a renovation/demolition notification to the Department of Environmental Quality is required at least 10 working days prior to commencement of any demolition or renovation operations.